alessandropaticchio/alessandropaticchio.github.io/index.md

 [Casavo](https://casavo.com/it/) is a proptech born in 2017, whose mission is to change how people sell, buy and live houses in Europe.
 They are currently one of the most flourishing start-ups in Italy and I just joined their team of ML Engineers and Data Scientists.
 I'm currently leading a team of 3 people in the Pricing Tribe, and I have end-to-end ownership of strategic Data Science initiatives for all the EU countries in which Casavo operates, advancing Casavo's Automatic Valuation Model for house pricing.
 Following you can find a not-exhaustive list of projects I worked on at Casavo:

-- EVA, Casavo's Automatic Valuation Model (Python, LightGBM)
+- EVA, Casavo's Automatic Valuation Model (**Python, LightGBM, Docker, DVC, MLFlow**)
-- Brunelleschi, a Language Model that extracts information from property descriptions (Python, Pytorch, Huggingface, OpenAI) ... [watch a Demo here!!!](https://youtu.be/ILyLISZon2M)
+- Brunelleschi, a Language Model that extracts information from property descriptions (**Python, Pytorch, Huggingface, OpenAI, Docker, DVC, MLFlo**) ... [watch a Demo here!!!](https://youtu.be/ILyLISZon2M)
-- Cloyster, a Computer Vision classifier that catches buildings in bad conditions (Python, Pytorch)
+- Cloyster, a Computer Vision classifier that catches buildings in bad conditions (**Python, Pytorch, Docker, DVC, MLFlo**)
-- Doduo, a tool that finds duplicated online listings by using Network Science (Python, NetworkX)
+- Doduo, a tool that finds duplicated online listings by using Network Science (**Python, NetworkX, Docker**)

 ## :bar_chart: Previously worked at...